C0ntrl08/Windows_System_Preparations/README.md

    **cd** to the cloned repository folder
 2. Open the solution in Visual Studio 2022 (or later)
-3. Build and Rin the Project
+3. Build and Run the Project

 ## 📝 Repository Structure
  ```bash